Azure/azure-sdk-for-java/sdk/resourcemanager/docs/RBAC.md

 For dedicated Java SDK for Microsoft Graph API, please use [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java).

-## Types of managed identity
+## Types of managed identity and authentication

-There are 2 types of managed identities.
-Their usage in authenticate is slightly different.
+As we know, there are 2 types of managed identities.
+Their usage in authentication is slightly different.

+Here is sample code when using [Azure Identity library][azure_identity].

 For system-assigned managed identity, one can use it without providing client ID:
 ```java